ansible/workshops/exercises/ansible_windows/1-tower/README.md

 ----------

 At this point, we are done with our basic configuration of Ansible Tower.
-In exercise 2, we will now run a few Ad-Hoc commands against these hosts.
+In exercise 2, we will run a few Ad-Hoc commands against these hosts.